adamyork/whamda/README.md

 At some point I will publish this to npm, but for now you will need to grab the library from here.

 There are a handful of less than optimal functions in whamda, mostly dealing with scope and context matches , that leverage while loops and are recursively called.
-In very large documents with lots of 'new' function invocations, the computation time is exponential , ever growing<sup>growing<sup> with the size of the file.
+In very large documents with lots of 'new' function invocations, the computation time is exponential , ever growing<sup>growing</sup> with the size of the file.

 If you have any suggestions for improvements , I would love to hear them.